top of page

 To be honest, the evidence in this area is kind of mixed.
 On the one hand, there is not much evidence that machines are at a disadvantage for hypertrophy.

 However, when it comes to strength and transferability to general athleticism, free weights reign.
-Whether its your ability to sprint, jump, or tackle, free weights will have a greater carry-over.
-This is probably because they require you to use more control than a machine.
+Whether its your ability to sprint, jump, push, pull or carry - free weights will have a greater transfer.
+This is probably because like real world resistance, they are not locked into a stable fixed path, whereas a machine is.

 Stability over Instability